Federal Government College, Ijanikin

-The Federal Government College, Ijanikin is a co-educational secondary school in Ijanikin, Lagos, Nigeria.
+The Federal Government College, Ijanikin is a co-educational secondary school in Alasia, Lagos, Nigeria.
 It was established by the Federal Ministry of Education in 1975.
 The idea of this college in Lagos was to have one co-educational high school for Lagos state as there were in all the other then 12 states of the Federation.
 It is one of over 100 federal government-owned schools (called "unity schools") managed by the Federal Ministry of Education, Nigeria.